 The typical implant is a piece of hardened silicone, nearly the firmness of bone.
 The implants come in various shapes and sizes—your surgeon will select the one that is right for you and your aesthetic goals.

 In the unlikely event that a standard commercially available implant does not meet your needs, custom implants can be designed and manufactured to your specifications.
 While the implants can be made of materials other than silicone, they are usually reserved for special circumstances.

 AFTER THE CHIN IMPLANT PROCEDURE

-Most chin implant patients are able to go home on the same day as the procedure.
+Most patients are able to go home on the same day as the procedure.
 Regardless of whether you have general or local anesthesia, you will need someone to see that you get home safely (you will not be able to drive yourself after the procedure).
-There may be some swelling, bruising, and discomfort soon after the chin implant.
+There may be some swelling, bruising, and discomfort soon after the procedure.
 This can be treated with ice packs and oral pain medications.